Beauvillier, Islanders beat Lightning in OT to force Game 7 - WTMJ

 Game 7 is Friday night in Tampa, Florida.

-Mayfield tied at 2 with 8:44 left when he got a pass from Mathew Barzal, skated into the right circle and beat Vasilevskiy with a shot that went in off the crossbar.
+Trailing 2-1, the Islanders came out strong to start the third, getting the first seven shots of the period.
+Mayfield tied at 2 with 8:44 left when he got a pass from Barzal, skated into the right circle and beat Vasilevskiy with a shot that went in off the crossbar.

+“We found a way to win, which is huge for us,” Beauvillier said.
+“Everyone’s happy and we get to go to Tampa for Game 7.”

 Vasilevskiy had a nice glove save on Barzal two minutes into the second to preserve Tampa Bay’s 1-0 lead.